MT0814/Millie-Portfolio/README.md

 Your GitHub profile must contain at least the following items:

-1. Profile picture or avatar

-- A photo or an avatar other than the default Github identicon. (a semi-professional to professional photo or an avatar photo are preferred)

-2. Biography

-3. Email address.
-If you don't want to share your personal email or phone number, use a developer email.

-4. Link to your deployed portfolio

 5. At least 2 pinned repositories:

    - Navigate to [GitHub](https://github.com/) and go to your profile.